KunjPathak12/Covid-19-Analysis-Visualization-and-Prediction/README.md

+# Python libraries used in the project as listed below

-Python Libraries used for Data analysis
+ Libraries used for Data analysis

  Matplotlib
  Pandas
  NumPy

-Python Libraries used for Visualization
+ Libraries used for Visualization

  Plotly
  Seaborn
  Folium

-Python  Libraries used for Prediction
+ Libraries used for Prediction

 Prophet